-The industrialization development began in the 1950s and 1970s.
-This process lead to the start of many industries such as the steel, automobile, and other important transportation industries.
-Until 1974, Brazil's GDP was one of the highest ranking in the world (7.4%).
+Industrialization development began in the 1950s and 1970s.
+This process leads to many industries such as steel, automobile, and other important transportation industries.
+Until 1974, Brazil’s GDP was one of the highest ranking in the world (7.4%).
 During the 1970s and 1980s, Brazil continued to have a notable GDP (8.5%).
-In 1980, the per capita income (income per person in a population) grew to US $ 2,000.
+In 1980, the per capita income (income per person in a population) grew to the US $ 2,000.

 Economic Crisis in the 1980s

 Through the 1980s and 1990s, the Brazilian economy experienced large price increases (inflation) that slowed economic growth.
 Because of the increase in the interest rate in the world market, they were forced to make important economic changes.
 The government came up with many economic plans that were unsuccessful.
 In 1994, the Plano Real was set up, which created the Unidade Real de Valor (Unit of Real Value).